I bought my first mobile way back in 2004. Times have changed and so has the importance of mobile phones in our life.

-10. I am able to spend more time with my wife and kids and hence feel more accomplished and happy.
+10. Spending more time with my wife and kids is a reality.
+I feel more accomplished and happy.

-But if it does, after you try restraining yourself from any such unproductive, time-killing activities like giving unnecessary attention to the mobile phone screen, I would request you to leave a comment.
+But if it does, after you try restricting yourself from any such time-killing activities like giving unnecessary attention to the mobile phone screen, I would request you to leave a comment.